Faculty 2020, Jazz Festival & Workshop

 While still playing and touring with SkaBoom, Kevin became a substitute music teacher at the request of the Surrey School District.
 Kevin fell in love with teaching and decided to become a full time music teacher and enrolled at the University or British Columbia where he received a Bachelor of Education Degree in Secondary Music.

 Over the years, Kevin has recorded for radio commercials, movie scores, television shows, as well as a variety of CD/Record projects.
 Kevin has performed with a variety of musical groups and has performed in festivals across Canada and the USA.
-As a teacher, Kevin works in the Surrey School District where many of his bands and students have received awards and recognition in Canada and the USA.
-He enjoys all aspects of making music and teaching the art of making music.
+As a teacher, Kevin worked in the Surrey School District where many of his bands and students have received awards and recognition in Canada and the USA.
+Kevin has recently retired after working for 29 years in Surrey.

 Rob Kohler – bass